Home About Forms Registration Graduation Course Descriptions Student Resources Faculty Resources

 Credit Hours: (4)

-This course requires the completion of 240 hours of a program approved Clinical Instructor.
+Laboratory and clinical experiences designed to provide students with formal instruction and evaluation in the Entry Level Athletic Training Clinical Proficiencies.
+This course requires the completion of 240 hours of a program approved preceptor.
 A portion of these clinical hours must be done at an off campus rotation with pre-season football at a program approved clinical site.

 Note(s): Students cannot receive credit for both ESHE 355 and ATTR 355.